 - Coursework in introductory statistics (e.g., EDUC 1110, SOC 1100, CLPS 0900, APMA 1650, ECON 1620 or equivalent) is required.

 - Selected Fellows will receive substantial training in statistical computing software during the program.
 Familiarity with statistical computing software (e.g. Stata, R, etc.) is preferred, but though not required.

 May 17, 2021 - July 9, 2021*

 *Program dates subject to change, pending guidance from the University relative to Covid-19 operating protocols.

 The Annenberg Institute will provide a $4,200.00 stipend to selected fellows, disbursed in four equal installments over the course of the fellowship program.
 With our gratitude, the Stone Inequality Fund, a charitable gift to the Department of Economics, is supporting the stipend of three fellows in the 2021 cycle.
 Note: Housing is NOT provided by this fellowship but Fellows are normally eligible for affordable, summer housing via Brown Residence Life.
 For details/To apply, see here: https://www.brown.edu/academics/summer-session/campus-life.php or contact email@example.com

 Applicants should submit:

-- A transcript/current Academic Record
+- An internal transcript/current Academic Record